dimovelev/metrics-sampler/README.md

 The jmx-reader lists all beans and their attributes each time it connects to the server and caches them (metadata).
 Listing the beans and their attributes for each sample will cost too much overhead (weblogic has about 30K attributes).
 Updating the metadata upon reconnect is a trade-off which should work good enough assuming that each application redeployment is accompanied by a server restart and thus a reconnect of the reader.
 When updated, the metadata gets pushed to all transformers so that they can determine the names of the beans they should sample.
 This also means that without a reconnect no new beans will be detected.
 For performance reasons the jmx-readers should normally use persistent connections (meaning that they will not disconnect after each sampling).
 * mod_qos status metrics
 The mod-qos-reader parses the output of mod_qos status page (with option ?auto) and exposes the values in a more usable format.
 The reader uses non-persistent HTTP connection and queries both metadata and data when opened.
+* JDBC
+The jdbc-reader can execute SQL queries regularly and makes them available as metrics for further processing.
+The reader currently does not keep the data-base connection between samplings.
+Queries must return either two or three columns - the first one is the metric's name and the second one is the value.
+The optional third one is a timestamp (in milliseconds since epoch start).

 Supported transformations
 -------------------------